Skip to Main Content

 Creating a record in Federation.figshare

 Creating a record in Federation.figshare is easy.
-Each field displays an explanation of the information required for a high quality record when you click on it.
+Each field displays an explanation of the information required for a high quality record when you click on the ‘more information’ link.

 Creating the record